UCI-CARL/CARLsim4/README.md

 you may have inadvertantly modified the source code and should probably redownload CARLsim.

+3) To delete all testing output files type:

+...
+make distclean
+...

 ### FAQ
 1. **Why do I need to have CUDA installed for CARLsim’s CPU mode?**